 Plus, you will see a British car, Austin Martin, the car of the monk Thich Quang Duc, who burned himself in 1963 against the Ngo Dinh Diem government in Sai Gon and ask for the freedom of people to follow Buddhism.

 Walking further to the back is the private residence of the monks, the flowers, small water lily pond as well as the stupa of the old monk Thich Don Hau.

 The Royal architecture

 A long time ago in Vietnam, we cared very much about Fengshui.
-As you can see the Thien Mu pagoda is on the Ha Khe hill and faces to the Perfume River, Ngu Binh Mountain is the screen in front.
-Thien Mu Pagoda Hue has the royal architecture, it means all the important monuments are on an axis and it is very symmetrical.
+As you can see the Thien Mu pagoda is on the Ha Khe hill and faces the Perfume River, Ngu Binh Mountain is the screen in front.
+Thien Mu Pagoda Hue has royal architecture, which means all the important monuments are on an axis and it is very symmetrical.

-Well, Vietnamese couples, 2 people who love each other but not yet married, they do not dare to come here together.
+As you know, Vietnamese couples, 2 people who love each other but not yet married, do not dare to come here together.
 Why is that?

 As you know a long time ago, in Vietnam it was a suitable alliance (similarity of social background between bride and bridegroom’s families) and arrange marriage (parents decided who you would get married, you had to follow the arrangement from your parents).